-- (1) A director must be a natural person aged 16 years or older. - (2) No one may be appointed a director if disqualified from acting under the provisions of article 46. - 35.
+- (1) A director must be a natural person aged 16 years or older. - (2) No one may be appointed a director if disqualified from acting under the provisions of article 46. - (3) From 2023 onwards, no person who has been employed by, or received any remuneration from, the charity or any company controlled by the charity may be appointed as a director of the charity until at least two years after their last date of employment or remuneration. - 35.
 The minimum number of directors shall be 5 and the maximum number of directors shall be 12.
 2 of the 12 positions shall be reserved for appointment by the directors (co-option). - 36.
 The first directors shall be those persons notified to Companies House as the first directors of the charity. - 37.
 A director may not appoint an alternate director or anyone to act on their behalf at meetings of the directors.